hyosung11/Launch-School/Courses/journal.md

 20:46 Back looking at one more problem before stopping studying this night.

 21:20 These "Easy" questions are not so easy.
 I need to review them multiple times.

+## 20220321 월요일

+6:01 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS120 - Object Oriented JavaScript > Easy > 9.
+Moving
+   * [x] 2.
+JS120 - Object Oriented JavaScript > Easy > 10.
+Pet Shelter
+   * [x] 3.
+JS120 - Object Oriented JavaScript > Easy > 11.
+Banner Class
+   * [x] 3.
+Anki Cards Review
+   * [x] 4.
+Read *The Coding Career Handbook*, Chapter 28: The Business of Software
+   * [ ] 5.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+2. What will you do today?
+   * [ ] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Objects > 1.
+Buggy Code 1
+   * [ ] 3.
+JS120 - Object Oriented JavaScript > Objects > 2.
+Buggy Code 2
+   * [ ] 4.
+JS120 - Object Oriented JavaScript > Objects > 3.
+Testing Object Equality
+   * [ ] 5.
+JS120 - Object Oriented JavaScript > Objects > 4.
+Student
+   * [ ] 6.
+JS120 - Object Oriented JavaScript > Objects > 5.
+School
+   * [ ] 7.
+Anki Cards Review
+   * [ ] 8.
+Read *The Coding Career Handbook*, Chapter 28: The Business of Software
+   * [ ] 9.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+3. Are there any blockers or impediments preventing you from doing your work?
+   * It's a Monday.
+I need to review taxes, figure out reffing schedule and tap into my network for job leads.

+06:09 Alex came on to Zoom and now he's getting tea.
+Time to work on some problems.